beemorris/beemorris.github.io/_pages/cv.md

     * L55: Programming for Computational Linguists
       * I filled in for my advisor and taught two lectures on Unix basics and Python.
 This is a mixed undergraduate and graduate course.

-events
+workshops & events
 ======
+* Course Development Institute
+  * Indiana University, Center for Innovative Teaching and Learning (CITL), Summer 2021
+  * I attended a Course Design Institute during the Summer of 2021.
+It was a six week course on how to design a course using backward course design.
+It also taught the basics of the Transparency in Learning and Teaching (TILT) method.

 * Coffee and Conversation with Sandra Kübler
-  * Indiana University, Center of Excellence for Women & Technology, April 9, 2021
+  * Indiana University, Center of Excellence for Women & Technology (CEW&T), April 9, 2021
-  * I assited my advisor, along with another student, and we answered questions about LaTeX and discussed the benefits of using it and using Overleaf.
+  * I assisted my advisor, along with another student, and we answered questions about LaTeX and discussed the benefits of using it and using Overleaf.

 service & leadership
 ======